niklhut/SwiftDiff/README.md

 So far only the diff algorithm has been ported.
 It allows comparing two blocks of plain text and efficiently returning a list of their differences.
 It supports detecting in-line text differences.

-SwiftDiff was updated to Swift 5 and SPM 5.1 by Cyberfun
+SwiftDiff was updated to Swift 5 and SPM 5.1 by Cyberfun.

+SwiftDiff was updated to Swift and SPM 5.7 by niklhut.

 ## License